-- requestId: A unique identifier the query request. - permutationId: A unique identifier for a query permutation.
+- requestId: A unique identifier for the guery request - permutationId: A unique identifier for the query permutation

 A query permutation is a combination of query attributes used for a decision in the final query response.
 Use this identifier and the requestId for increased visibility of query request information across your logging system.
 For example, a logged call to an external information point would include identifiers for the request and permutation that invoked that service.